MavricMC/gitGet-Template/README.md

 Also, don't forget to change the download count and releases button to your new repository.

-Check out my CC-Blackjack repository if you need to protect your programs from attacks that use floppy disk startup file priority. https://github.com/MavricMC/CC-Blackjack
+Check out my CC-Blackjack repository if you need to protect your programs from attacks that use disk startup file priority. https://github.com/MavricMC/CC-Blackjack
 The .settings file and how it's installed with gitget.